Speciesism: Arguments in favor

 Douglas Maclean agreed that Singer raised important questions and challenges, particularly with his argument from marginal cases.
-However, Maclean questioned if different species can be fitted with human morality, observing that animals were generally held exempt from morality; Maclean notes that most people would try to stop a man kidnapping and killing a woman but would regard a hawk capturing and killing a marmot with awe and criticise anyone who tried to intervene.
-Maclean thus suggests that morality only makes sense under human relations, with the further one gets from it, the less it can be applied.
+However, Maclean questioned whether different species can be fitted into human morality, noting that animals are generally held exempt from morality.
+Maclean writes that most people would try to stop a man kidnapping and killing a woman but would regard a hawk capturing and killing a marmot with awe and criticize anyone who tried to intervene.
+He suggests that morality makes most sense within human relations, and becomes less applicable the further it moves from them.

-The British philosopher Roger Scruton regards the emergence of the animal rights and anti-speciesism movement as "the strangest cultural shift within the liberal worldview", because the idea of rights and responsibilities is, he states, distinctive to the human condition, and it makes no sense to spread them beyond our own species.
-Scruton argues that if animals have rights, then they also have duties, which animals would routinely violate, such as by breaking laws or killing other animals.
-He accuses anti-speciesism advocates of "pre-scientific" anthropomorphism, attributing traits to animals that are, he says, Beatrix Potter-like, where "only man is vile."
-It is, he states, a fantasy, a world of escape.
+The British philosopher Roger Scruton regarded the emergence of the animal rights and anti-speciesism movement as "the strangest cultural shift within the liberal worldview".
+Scruton argued that rights and responsibilities are distinctive to the human condition and that it makes no sense to extend them beyond the human species.
+He argued that if animals have rights, then they also have duties, which animals would routinely violate, such as by breaking laws or killing other animals.
+He accused anti-speciesism advocates of "pre-scientific" anthropomorphism, attributing traits to animals that are, he said, Beatrix Potter-like, where "only man is vile".
+He described this as a fantasy, a world of escape.

-Thomas Wells states that Singer's call for ending animal suffering would justify simply exterminating every animal on the planet in order to prevent the numerous ways in which they suffer, as they could no longer feel any pain.
-Wells also stated that by focusing on the suffering humans inflict on animals and ignoring suffering animals inflict upon themselves or that inflicted by nature, Singer is creating a hierarchy where some suffering is more important than others, despite claiming to be committed to equality of suffering.
-Wells also states that the capacity to suffer, Singer's criteria for moral status, is one of degree rather than absolute categories; Wells observes that Singer denies moral status to plants on the grounds they cannot subjectively feel anything (even though they react to stimuli), yet Wells alleges there is no indication that nonhuman animals feel pain and suffering the way humans do.
+Thomas Wells states that Singer's call for ending animal suffering would justify exterminating every animal on the planet in order to prevent future suffering, since they could no longer feel pain.
+Wells also argues that by focusing on the suffering humans inflict on animals and ignoring suffering animals inflict on one another or that results from nature, Singer creates a hierarchy in which some suffering matters more, despite claiming to be committed to equality of suffering.
+Wells further argues that the capacity to suffer, Singer's criterion for moral status, is a matter of degree rather than an absolute category.
+Wells observes that Singer denies moral status to plants on the grounds that they cannot subjectively feel anything, despite reacting to stimuli, and argues that there is no indication that nonhuman animals feel pain and suffering in the same way humans do.

-Robert Nozick notes that if species membership is irrelevant, then this would mean that endangered animals have no special claim.
+Robert Nozick notes that if species membership is irrelevant, endangered animals would have no special claim.

-The Rev. John Tuohey, founder of the Providence Center for Health Care Ethics, writes that the logic behind the anti-speciesism critique is flawed, and that, although the animal rights movement in the United States has been influential in slowing animal experimentation, and in some cases halting particular studies, no one has offered a compelling argument for species equality.
+The Rev. John Tuohey, founder of the Providence Center for Health Care Ethics, writes that the logic behind the anti-speciesism critique is flawed.
+He argues that although the animal rights movement in the United States has been influential in slowing animal experimentation and, in some cases, halting particular studies, no one has offered a compelling argument for species equality.